andre-st/dotfiles/README.md

     2. post-edited with Gimp (contrast/whiten background + headline text),
        a clean font doesn't make slides with hand drawings look lazy
-    3. embedded in HtmlCss (scroll-snapping effect) and viewed in fullscreen web-browser (F11 key) (or image-viewer with thumbs-view if you jump back and forth a lot):
+    3. embedded in HtmlCss (scroll-snapping effect) and viewed in fullscreen web-browser <kbd>F11</kbd> (or image-viewer with thumbs-view if you jump back and forth a lot):
         ```html
         <!DOCTYPE html>
         <html>